JulienOrain/documentation/docs/getting-started/login/index.md

 ---
-title: Loging in to Reliably
+title: Logging in to Reliably
-excerpt: Login to Reliably with the Reliably CLI to monitor SLOs, scans Kubernetes clusters and manifests and collaborate with teammates.
+excerpt: Log in to Reliably with the Reliably CLI to monitor SLOs, scans Kubernetes clusters and manifests and collaborate with teammates.
 categories: ["getting-started"]
 status: published
 type: doc
 ---
-# Login to Reliably
+# Log in to Reliably

 To use Reliably, you will need to authenticate the Reliably CLI with [Reliably.com](https://reliably.com/).